 Do not waste a valuable time in the Muay Thai gym trying to build up you stamina.
 Improve your cardio before you start paying for the class.

 You don't need a lot of expensive gear to start your training.
 All you need is to get is: a pair of quality gloves, hand wraps, mouth guard and obviously a pair of shorts and a vest.
 The rest of the equipment you will be provided by a [good] gym.

 Once you get into Muay Thai, you will probably build your own small workout place with a heavy bag hanging in the corner of your room.
 Muay Thai can be addictive.

 First and foremost: Muay Thai will keep you in a great shape.
 The level of fitness that Thai boxing promotes and demands is unmatched.

 The cornerstone of a Muay Thai training is a bag work/pad work and a sparring - both are very physically demanding activities.
 Intense Thai boxing training holds a ring-ready level of fitness for a goal.
 Muay Thai is also a great tool for a self-defense.
 It keeps you physically and mentally tough.

-Muay Thai, thanks to its 8 points of contact, is known for its diverse striking.
+Muay Thai, also known as an art of 8 limbs, is known for its diverse striking.
 There are plenty of tools that an experienced fighter can use to control the fight.
-Let us take a look at some basic combos:
+Lets take a look at basic combinations: